-If you’ve ever been to Japan, you’ve probably seen those little packets labeled “Roasted Sesame Dressing” in the refrigerated section next to the salads at a convenience store.
-In Japan, this creamy salad dressing is called Goma Dressing (goma simply means sesame) and it has that perfect balance of salty, sweet, tangy and umami, all in one.
+Anyone who’s been to Japan has probably come across those little packets labelled “Roasted Sesame Dressing” sitting in the fridge section next to the salads at the kombini.
+If you sometimes don’t scrutinize every ingredient while travelling as a vegan, which, I’ll admit, I don’t always, you may have tried it.
+This creamy salad dressing is called Goma Dressing (goma simply means sesame), and it has that perfect balance of salty, sweet, tangy, and umami all in one.
+So damn good.

 What do you need for the roasted sesame dressing?